 Aside from the potatoes, there are only a few simple ingredients:

-Butter: Use unsalted butter so that you have full control of how salty your mash comes out.
+• Butter: Use unsalted butter so that you have full control of how salty your mash comes out.
 I always want my mashed potatoes to taste nice and buttery, but you can use less butter or substitute vegan butter.

-Garlic: Use fresh if possible.
+• Garlic: Use fresh if possible.
 Add more if you like garlic flavor.

-Milk: Whole milk is the best for mashed potatoes.
+• Milk: Whole milk is the best for mashed potatoes.
 But you can substitute low-fat milk or heavy cream.

-Salt: I use kosher salt and season the potatoes at different points during the cooking process.
+• Salt: I use kosher salt and season the potatoes at different points during the cooking process.

-Step 1: Cut the potatoes
+Step 1: Cut The Potatoes

 Peel your potatoes (or you can leave the skins on for extra flavor).
 Then slice them into 1/2-inch thick pieces.

-Step 2: Vacuum seal potatoes
+Step 2: Vacuum Seal Potatoes

 Place the potato slices into a zip-top bag, then season with butter, salt, and garlic.
-Add milk, and vacuum seal the bag using “water displacement” technique (see details in the recipe).
+Add milk, and vacuum seal the bag using the “water displacement” technique (see details in the recipe).

-Step 3: Sous vide cook the potatoes
+Step 3: Sous Vide

 Place the vacuum-sealed bag in the sous vide water bath and cook the potatoes at 194ºF (90ºC) for 1 hour.

-Step 4: Mash the potatoes
+Step 4: Mash The Potatoes

 Transfer cooked potatoes to a large bowl, and add half of the liquid from the bag.
 Mash the potatoes with a potato masher until smooth, adding more liquid gradually if needed to your desired consistency.

-Taste and season.
 Add in extra salt or your favorite seasoning to taste.
 Garnish with chopped chives and serve warm.

-- No vacuum sealer is required.
+• No vacuum sealer is required.
 If you don’t have a vacuum sealer, you can easily vacuum seal a zip-top bag using “water displacement” technique.

-- Don’t over-mix the potatoes.
+• Don’t over-mix the potatoes.
 It’s best to mash until they are just combined.
 Otherwise, over-mixing can cause a gummy texture.

-- Season with salt along the way.
+• Season with salt along the way.
 Add a small amount of salt into the bag before sous vide cooking, and add more during mashing.
 Taste along the way so that your mashed potatoes are not too salty.

 The best temperature for making sous vide mashed potatoes is to use a water bath at 194ºF or 90ºC.
 At that temp, they will take about an hour.
 Mash the potatoes after cooking.

-Mashed Potato Topping Ideas
+Topping Ideas

 Many toppings are possible for mashed potatoes!
 Here are a few options:

-- A pat of butter
+• A pat of butter

-- Salt and freshly ground black pepper
+• Salt and freshly ground black pepper

-- Sour cream
+• Sour cream

-- Chives or green onions, finely chopped
+• Chives or green onions, finely chopped

-- Bacon bits or crumbled bacon
+• Bacon bits or crumbled bacon

-- Grated cheese such as cheddar or Jack
+• Grated cheese such as cheddar or Jack

-- Cheese sauce
+• Cheese sauce

-What to Serve With Mashed Potatoes
+What To Serve With Mashed Potatoes

 Main dishes going well with mashed potatoes include steak, chicken, pork and seafood.
 You can also pair mashed potatoes with almost any vegetable including carrots, broccoli and green beans.
 A crisp green salad also pairs well.

-How to Store Leftover Mashed Potatoes
+How To Store Leftover Mashed Potatoes

 You can store leftover mashed potatoes in an airtight container in the fridge for up to 3 days.
 Place the container in the bottom of the fridge to keep it as cold as possible.